4 essentials to consider when choosing a payment method

-Optimising payment methods can ease cash flow concerns by collecting funds faster, which can be invested to aid company growth, reduce time spent on manual reconciliations, and lower outgoings by minimising customer acquisition costs.
+Optimizing payment methods can ease cash flow concerns by collecting funds faster, which can be invested to aid company growth, reduce time spent on manual reconciliations, and lower outgoings by minimizing customer acquisition costs.

-There are various payment methods available, so it's worthwhile for companies to take the time to review whether their existing options are maximising the impact they could be making.
+There are various payment methods available, so it's worthwhile for companies to take the time to review whether their existing options are maximizing the impact they could be making.

 Total cost of ownership